 Do you still teach a 3rd grader to think “shot on the catch”?

 Yes… but most young players indeed cannot shoot and I am not sure of the value of worrying about shooting.
 I believe shooting is the most over-taught part of youth coaching.
 A lot of time spent on shooting would be better served developing other fundamentals.
-While some form progressions and teaching of what I call the “shooting cues” are important (Click here to see our list of shooting cues), I feel a youth coach can be more impactful in developing age appropriate skills like footwork, dribbling/ballhandling, and first step progressions.
+While some form progressions and teaching of what I call the “shooting cues” are important, I feel a youth coach can be more impactful in developing age appropriate skills like footwork, dribbling/ballhandling, and first step progressions.

 I would especially emphasize attacking closeouts on the catch.
 Whether it is zone or player-to-player defenses I feel players must be taught at young ages to attack aggressively on the catch.
 It would seem like my answer to the question is “No” however I strongly believe you teach shot preparation even if you don’t emphasize the actual shot.
 So when we train with BDT we could change the progression of decisions, but really all we need to do is emphasize the attack and pass signals more than the shooting signal.